dimTsourounis/FKD/README.md

 The code for step 2 is implemented using MATLAB 2021a.

+For each input image, the supervisory signals are: the writer ID, the neighborhood Masks, the NAC vectors, and the global feature Response.

 The ```training_data``` can be found here: [training_data]()

 An example MATLAB script for loading training data is: